mohammedbouazzaoui/Card-game-project/README.md

 ## DESCRIPTION
 --------------
-The game will simulate players that receive cards from 52 carddeck and will simulate a game game by having every player pick automatically a random card and play it against the other players.
+The game will simulate players that receive 52 cards from a shuffled carddeck and will simulate a game by having every player pick automatically a random card and play it against the other players.
 So for every round evey player has to show one card.
 When all the cards have been shown, the game ends.